David Bellantoni–Casting Director/Writer/Director

 In 2014 my play “Laundry” won the audience award at the Unchained Festival in Long Island City and two of my actors were nominated for best performance.

-In 2017 my play “Hellgate” made the final round of the NTC Festival at the Barrow Group Theatre.
+In April, 2017 my play “Hellgate” was produced and competed in the final round of the 2nd NTC Festival at the Barrow Group Theatre.
 All of my actors were nominated and one of them won for best performance.

 I also co-wrote, produced, and directed a short film entitled “The Matchstick Man,” which was honored by the Directors Guild of America as one of the best short films of 2005.